Keyfactor/command-powerbi/README.md

 3. Search for ‘Keyfactor’ or click on ‘Other’ and locate the connector and click on ‘Connector’
 4. If this is the first use the authentication dialog will be displayed

-> Use Anonymous for Claims authentication and the token can be provided in the navigator function
+> Use Anonymous for Claims authentication and the token can be provided in the navigator function.

-> Previous authentication credentials can be cleared by selecting ‘Data source settings’ from the ‘Transform data’ method and click on ‘Clear Permissions’
+> Previous authentication credentials can be cleared by selecting ‘Data source settings’ from the ‘Transform data’ method and click on ‘Clear Permissions’.

 6. The ‘Navigator’ dialog will then be displayed showing the available functions, which by default are:
   - Get Certificates - Calls the Keyfactor Command API ‘Certificates' endpoint